hinsoned/Active_Recall_Pro/README.md

     - [x] ensure that attempting to view your own view_profile page reroutes users to profile
 29. Add ability to view other peoples decks
     - create branch
+    - Add a user list with links to profile to home.html
+    - Add deck list to view_profile page
-    - Add view deck button to view_profile page
+    - Add "view deck" button to view_profile page
     - Add links from deck view to deck owner profile (include for self)
 30. Create card search funtionality
     - Create branch